 What is the best way to invest 200k?

-As you can imagine, when you ask people how best to invest 200K, you are likely to get dozens of different suggestions.
+As you can imagine, when you ask people how best to invest 200K, you are likely to get a dozen different suggestions.
 It can all be quite confusing, so let’s start by looking at the most common options.

 When it comes to the best investment for 200k, you’ll find plenty of advice online.
 Obviously, you need to be very careful when searching the internet – there are plenty of charlatans and fraudsters who would be only too happy to relieve you of your money.